Meta-Data

 Need more metadata?
 These aren't the only tags you can use, feel free to invent your own to tailor docnado to your own project.

-and can be used to create your own templates and styles.
+The tags will be available in your template HTML and can be used to create your own templates and styles.